 Concepts like efficiency vs. creativity or stability vs. flexibility are deeply engraved in our vocabulary as opposites rather than synergies.
 A similar contrast is the distinction between startups and companies.
 While startups amid current debates about disruptive innovations, digitalization, and industry 4.0 are generally associated with speed and agility, terms like bureaucracy and heaviness come to mind when we are thinking about companies

-The fast ones eat up the slow ones: Are established companies inferior to innovative startups?
+The fast eat the slow: Are established companies inferior to innovative start-ups?

 This alleged incompatibility is opposed by a concept that has been debated in the area of strategic management for some time and is currently also an important topic in organizational theory.
 We are talking about ambidexterity, the ability to utilize the left as well as the right hand.
 In organizations, ambidexterity describes the ability to unite the opposites efficiency versus innovative power and exploit versus explore.
 In this context, the term organization transcends companies but includes them as a specific organizational form.

 Either efficiency or innovative power was paramount at the beginning.